FRRouting/frr/tests/topotests/README.md

-# FreeRangeRouting Topology Tests with Mininet
+# FRRouting Topology Tests with Mininet

 ## Installation of Mininet for running tests
 Only tested with Ubuntu 16.04 (which uses Mininet 2.2.0)